SokkaDev/OpenCVTesting/README.md

 This Program uses the Face-Detection Algorithm from openCv ( haarcascade ) to recognize wheter the user is watching his Screen or not.

-Should Pause a YouTube Video if no face was detected.
+Should Pause Spotify if no face was detected.

-#Still in Progress